korjavin/whatsfordinner/examples/dialogues/dishes.md

-#dishes
+# dishes
-##After rating Bot gives Button 'I will do the dishes'
+## After rating Bot gives Button ' I will do the dishes '